Bioremediation

-Across the globe, from the oil saturated deserts of Kuwait to the chemically scarred farmlands of Ukraine and the devastated landscapes of Gaza, war leaves behind a toxic inheritance.
-While bunkers and battlefields mark the visible history of conflict, the invisible contamination of soil and groundwater often lingers for generations.
-For communities within conflict, the land that sustained their ancestors is often poisoned, posing severe risks to health and food security.
+Across the globe, from the oil saturated deserts of Kuwait to the bomb scarred farmlands of Ukraine and the devastated landscapes of Gaza, war leaves behind a toxic inheritance.
+While bunkers and battlefields mark the visible history of conflict, the invisible contamination of soil and groundwater can linger for generations.
+For communities within conflict, the land that sustained their ancestors is often poisoned, posing a multitude of risks to health and food security.

 This article explores the science of bioremediation, the brutal reality of military pollution, and how grassroots education is empowering communities to heal their land.